vgmstream/vgmstream/README.md

 a base m3u and edit as a text file.

-vgmstream's "m3u tagging" is meant to be simple to make and share (just a text file), easier to support in multiple players (rather than needed a custom plugin), having OST-like ordering in the M3U, and be flexible enough to have commands.
+vgmstream's "m3u tagging" is meant to be simple to make and share (just a text file), easier to support in multiple players (rather than needing a custom plugin), having OST-like ordering in the M3U, and be flexible enough to have commands.
 If you are not satisfied with vgmstream's tagging format, foobar2000 has other plugins (with write support) that may be of use: